bcgov/ols-geocoder/BCAddressExchangeSchema.md

 streetType|St
 localityName|Vancouver
 provinceCode|BC
-latitude|(aReal); location of emergency exit 2 on building longitude|(aReal)
-accessPointLat|(aReal) ;location of intersection of access road and Chestnut St if different from primary site access point accessPointLon|(aReal)
+accessPointLatLon|(aReal) ;location of intersection of access road and Chestnut St if different from primary site access point
 <br>

 <a name=specialUnitDesignators></a>
 ## Unit Designators of entrances, exits, and other building parts
-The following entrance unit designators are proposed to handle the special types of entrances and exits in a standard way:
+The following entrance unit designators are proposed to handle the special types of entrances and exits in a standard way.
+Like any unitDesignator, entrances may be numbered (eg., ENTRANCE 1, EXIT 4)

 |unitDesignator|Description|
 |--|--|